FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/dialog.timelapse_files.timelapse.tab.md

-Download and delete any timelapses that are in your current timelapse folder (see **Main Settings** for information about the timelapse folder location).
+Here you can browse all of your timelapse videos.
+The video directory defaults to the Octoprint timelapse directory, but can be changed within the Octolapse main settings.
+Note that by default both Octolapse and OctoPrint timelapses will be visible (see **Main Settings** for information about the timelapse folder location).

 ### Download
 To download a timelapse, simply click on the <i class="fa fa-download" title="Download Icon"></i>.
 The timelapse will be downloaded by your browser.